-The watch will be delivered on a hand-stitched chestnut-colored crocodile strap with a Lange prong buckle in solid rose gold.
+The 211.032 will be delivered on a hand-stitched chestnut-colored crocodile strap with a Lange prong buckle in solid rose gold.

-Information on recommended price is not yet available*.
+Information on the recommended price is not yet available*.

 Photos: A. Lange & Sohne

-* UPDATE ON PRICE: It’s been reported that the watch will soon go on sale wearing a price tag of $24,500, which is not that bad considering the quality of the mechanism that lurks inside the timekeeper’s elegant case.
+* UPDATE ON PRICE: It’s been reported that the watch will soon go on sale wearing a price tag of $24,500, which is not that bad considering the quality of the mechanism lurking inside the elegant case.